interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 ## WebSocket
 [WebSocket]: #websocket

-**Metadata URL Name:** `websocket`.
+**[Metadata URL Name][]:** `websocket`.
 Suggested generic path: `/websocket` (with `wss://` protocol)

 Clients can subscribe to live, read-only notifications of ledger activity by opening a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection to this path and sending a subscription request.

 ### WebSocket Authentication

+Clients MUST authenticate themselves with a token from the [Get Auth Token][] method.
+This token can be supplied in one of two ways:

+- In the `token` query parameter.
+For example:

+        wss://red.ilpdemo.org/ledger/websocket/?token=9AtVZPN3t49Kx07stO813UHXv6pcES

+- As a "Bearer" token in the `Authorization` HTTP header of the request (before the protocol switch to WebSocket).
+For example:

+        GET /ledger/websocket
+        Authorization: Bearer 9AtVZPN3t49Kx07stO813UHXv6pcES
+        Upgrade: websocket

+Clients should prefer to use the `Authorization` header on WebSocket requests, if the client supports it.

-A ledger MAY require clients to authenticate themselves using a token in the `token` query parameter.
-If the ledger supports authentication, it MAY restrict the data that can be accessed, as long as it complies with the following rules:
+A ledger MAY restrict the data that can be accessed, as long as it complies with the following rules:

 - An account owner MUST be able to subscribe to changes to its own account.
-- An account owner MUST be able to subscribe to changes to transactions where the account is the `credit_account` _or_ `debit_account`.
+- An account owner MUST be able to subscribe to changes to transactions where the account is the in the `credits` or `debits` fields.
 - An account owner MUST be able to subscribe to messages to its account.
 Account owners and unauthorized users MUST NOT be able to subscribe to messages to other accounts.

 The authentication you use when opening the connection applies to all subscriptions made in the connection.

 A ledger MUST support multiple independent WebSocket connections with the same authentication.
-(This provides connection redundancy for notifications, which is important for ILP connectors.)
+(This provides connection redundancy for notifications, which is helpful for ILP Connectors.)

 ### WebSocket Messages